Richard Dawson, 1st Earl of Dartrey: Marriage and issue

 Lord Dartrey married Augusta, daughter of Edward Stanley, in 1841.
-Their daughter Lady Mary Eleanor Anne married Henry Fox-Strangways, 5th Earl of Ilchester.
-Their second son the Hon.
-Edward Stanley Dawson became a captain in the Royal Navy.
+Their daughter, Lady Mary Eleanor Anne, married the 5th Earl of Ilchester.
+Their second son, the Hon.
+Edward Stanley Dawson, became a captain in the Royal Navy.
 The Countess of Dartrey died in August 1887, aged 64.
 Lord Dartrey survived her by ten years and died in May 1897, aged 79.
 He was succeeded in his titles by his eldest son, Vesey.